davidwdw/novelty/README.md

 data/bilibili/comments.txt <br>
 data/bilibili/tags.xlsx <br>

-Then run the notebook by the order specified in the filenames
+### Step 4: Then run the notebook by the order specified